Illinois Cottage Food Law

 Where can you sell?

-In Illinois, you can sell cottage foods at fairs, festivals, farmers markets, home, online, and roadside stands.
+In Illinois, you can sell cottage foods at fairs, festivals, farmers markets, home, online, roadside stands, and now "mobile farmers markets."

 What kinds of food can you sell?